ozanoguz/fgt-oci-hol/readme.md

 ### Step 5.4: Ingress firewall policy

 Create a VIP (Virtual IP Address) using Spoke-VM IPs.
+Following example is showing traffic coming from outside to TCP/2244 will be mapped to Spoke1-VMs SSH port, meaning destination IP and port NAT will be handled by FortiGate. (_Path: **Policy & Objects > Virtual IPs  > Create New**_)

 <img src=https://github.com/ozanoguz/fgt-oci-hol/blob/main/images/fgt08.jpg width="400"/>